 Being a small city, Greenville does not have a public transit system used by locals to get to and from work.

 Greenville is an extremely ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Greenville include Irish, African, German, and Scottish.
+Important ancestries of people in Greenville include Irish, African, German, and Scots-Irish.

 The most common language spoken in Greenville is English.
 Other important languages spoken here include Korean and Spanish.